charlesrocabert/MetEvolSim/README.md

 -----------------

 <p align="justify">
-MetEvolSim (<em>Metabolome Evolution Simulator</em>) is a Python package providing numerical tools to study the long-term evolution of metabolic concentrations in kinetic models of metabolism.
+MetEvolSim (<em>Metabolome Evolution Simulator</em>) is a Python package which provides numerical tools to simulate the long-term evolution of metabolic abundances in kinetic models of metabolic network.
-MetEvolSim takes as an input a <a href="http://sbml.org/Main_Page" target="_blank">SBML-formatted</a> metabolic network model.
-Kinetic equations and parameters must be fully specified, and the model must reach a stable steady-state.
-The package relies on <a href="http://copasi.org/" target="_blank">Copasi</a> software to manipulate kinetic models.
+To use MetEvolSim, a <a href="http://sbml.org/Main_Page" target="_blank">SBML-formatted</a> metabolic network model is required, along with kinetic parameters and initial metabolic concentrations.
+Additionally, the model must reach a stable steady-state, which is computed with <a href="http://copasi.org/" target="_blank">Copasi</a> software.
 </p>

 <p align="justify">